 This frittata recipe with chorizo and caramelised onions is a great weekend eggs recipe, perfect for breakfast with a crunchy baguette or brunch with a light salad, and it will leave you with leftovers that are great warmed up or served at room temperature.

-Of my favourite baked egg dishes, I much prefer to make this frittata recipe over a quiche recipe any day.
-It’s way simpler and there’s no need to fuss about with pastry.
+Of my favourite recipes for baked egg dishes, I much prefer to make this frittata recipe over a quiche recipe any day.
+It is way simpler and there’s no need to fuss about with pastry.

 If you’re a regular reader of Grantourismo, my love of chorizo with eggs is no secret.
 I’ve made both huevos revueltos con chorizo and huevos con chorizo for my Weekend Eggs series on breakfast dishes from around the world.

 Let me tell you more about this frittata recipe with chorizo and caramelised onions, the latest recipe in our Weekend Eggs series.

 Frittata Recipe with Chorizo and Caramelised Onions for Weekend Eggs